 - What play should look like

-Please note: socialisation is very important and meeting other dogs that are vaccinated and in a healthy environment should not put your puppy at risk.
+** Please note, socialisation is very important and meeting other dogs that are vaccinated and in a healthy environment should not put your puppy at risk.
 The risks of not socialising should, in my personal opinion, override almost any other consideration.
 It is worth checking current outbreaks of any canine diseases in your area and speak to your local Vets about this in order to make a decision.
-Find owners with healthy, vaccinated dogs that can act as good, calm role models.My own dogs can also be brought to meet your puppy at an additional session if owners wish.
+Find owners with healthy, vaccinated dogs that can act as good, calm role models and my own dogs can also be brought to meet your puppy at an additional session if owners wish.

-Session includes the following – consult and practical training, written personalised puppy programme for your dog, video clips and links to refer back to and ongoing free email/phone support for three months.
+Session includes the following – consult and practical training, books, written personalised puppy programme for you and your dog, video clips and links to refer back to and ongoing email/phone support.

-There are no travel charges applicable for those who live up to an hour and 15 mins away (usually around 85km).
+There are no travel charges applicable for those who live up to an hour away.
+Individual quotes are given for those who live beyond the hour travel radius.